-In my recent post entitled “Step 1: Isolating your brand’s key issues” published on May 4, 2017, I discussed the first step in our Value Creator Process when developing a Campaign of Interactions for your advisors.
-It is comprised of considering all the possible product and market factors impacting your brand and isolating the top 3-5 issues that are preventing you from capturing “100% market share”.
-It requires a process of stepping out of the day to day immediacy of the concerns of the moment and going back to basics.
-Why is your brand where it is today?
+In my recent post entitled “Step 1: Isolating your brand’s key issues,” I discussed the first step in our MIQ Discovery™ process when developing a Longitudinal Expert Engagement Plan™ for your advisors.
+As outlined, the process involves considering the possible product and market factors impacting your brand and isolating the issues preventing you from capturing “100% market share.”
+In other words, it involves stepping back and considering why your brand is where it is today.

-This was followed by my post published on May 10 entitled “Step 2: How to bridge the insight gap for your brand” which focuses on uncovering your fundamental brand issues and isolating knowledge or insight gaps.
-What is keeping you up at night?
-What questions still keep you scratching your head?
+Subsequently, this post was followed by “Step 2: How to bridge the insight gap for your brand,” which focused on uncovering fundamental brand issues and isolating knowledge or insight gaps.

-After you have isolated the key issues and determined the insight gaps and methodology for customer engagement, it is time to decide which stakeholders will be key in helping you to achieve your success metrics.
+After isolating key issues and establishing a customer engagement methodology, the next step is deciding which stakeholders will help you achieve your success metrics.
 Often in pharma, our usual “go to” customer is the prescribing physician.
-But these days, in the uber complex and diverse customer base that has developed over the years, there are a myriad of other decision makers who are now equally important.
-No longer are physicians the only ones deciding which drugs or interventions can be, or should be, prescribed.
-They are now collaborating with multidisciplinary teams and other allied healthcare providers who are conjointly deciding on the best patient care maps to follow.
-In addition, with the increased emphasis on cost management, payers, insurers and hospital administrators are playing an increasingly important role in protocol and treatment algorithm development, execution, and measurement.
+However, with today’s complex and diverse customer base, there are many other decision makers who are equally important.
+Indeed, physicians are no longer the only ones deciding which drugs or interventions can be, or should be, prescribed.
+Instead, physicians are now collaborating with multidisciplinary teams and other allied healthcare providers to improve patient care.
+Additionally, the increased emphasis on cost management means payers, insurers, and hospital administrators are playing an increasingly important role, specifically in terms of protocol and treatment algorithm development, execution, and measurement.

-Depending on the questions you need answered, you may be surprised to find that the customers you have traditionally engaged with in steering committees or advisory boards may no longer best serve you.
-For example, if you are looking for advice on how to develop a performance-based reimbursement model for a new product launch, you may want to target a series of interactions with ex-payers for their expert view on the subject.
-Similarly, if your questions has to do with the creation of new materials or messages for a patient support program, you may find your best insights gathered through a group of nurses.
-Alternatively, a focus on new conference data releases and implications to clinical practice would best be served through a board of physicians specializing in that therapeutic area.
+Moreover, you may find that the customers you have traditionally engaged with may no longer serve you best.
+For example, if you are developing a performance-based reimbursement model for a new product launch, you may want to target a series of interactions with ex-payers for their expert view on the subject.
+Similarly, if you are creating new materials or messages for a patient support program, your best insights may come from a group of nurses.
+Alternatively, a focus on new conference data releases and implications for clinical practice would best be served through a board of physicians specializing in that therapeutic area.

-There are also several other characteristics one must consider when selecting the best individuals for your working group or advisory board, especially if there is going to be a digital component, such as web meetings or asynchronous online assignments.
-The customer’s level of influence and their association or personal interest in your objective as well as their openness to partnering with industry should be considered.
-Other important items are geography and language preference, their level of access (do they check and respond to email?) and their level of technology savviness.
+Of course, there are several other characteristics to consider when selecting the individuals for your working group or advisory board.
+This is especially important if there is a digital component, such as web meetings or asynchronous online assignments.
+For instance, consider your customer’s level of influence and their association or personal interest in your objective.
+Similarly, think about their openness to partnering with industry.
+Other important factors to consider include geography and language preference, as well as access to and proficiency with technology.